DashieTM/pycol/documentation.typ

 - Epsilon: Controls how much percent of the AI actions should initially be random rather than predicted by the model.
 This parameter is important as the AI has no idea what it should do at the beginning.
 As the AI learns over time this parameter value gets lowered after each game over.

 - Gamma: The discount rate is a parameter that determines the relative importance of immediate rewards compared to future rewards.
 It represents the extent to which the agent values immediate rewards over delayed rewards.
-A discount rate less than 1 means the agent considers future rewards, while a discount rate closer to 0 places more emphasis on immediate rewards.
+A discount rate close to 1 means the agent considers future rewards, while a discount rate closer to 0 places more emphasis on immediate rewards.

 - Memory: The memory is represented by a deque datastructure.
 It is basically the memory of the AI where it can store current states, actions, rewards, next states and if it is currently in game over mode.